 1. COPYRIGHT AND OWNERSHIP: ScreenCraft or any other partner, employee or agent associated with this contest claims no ownership nor first right of option to any original screenplay submitted to this contest.
 All ownership and rights to the scripts submitted to this contest remains with the original rights holders until and unless other agreements are made.

 2. PUBLICITY: Except where prohibited by law, participation in the contest constitutes each entrant’s consent to ScreenCraft and its agents’ and contest sponsor’s use of entrants’ names, likenesses, photographs, and/or personal information for promotional purposes in any media, worldwide, without further payment or consideration.
-All uses of entrants' information are in accordance with our Privacy Policy.
+All uses of a entrants’ information are in accordance with our Privacy Policy.

 3. REFUND POLICY: All entries are non-refundable.

 4. SITE TERMS OF SERVICE.
-All ScreenCraft Terms of Service apply in addition to these rules and eligibility criteria.
+By entering this competition, the user agrees to all ScreenCraft Terms of Service in addition to these rules and eligibility criteria.

 5. DATA MANAGEMENT AND PRIVACY.
 Entries for this competition are managed on the submission platform Coverfly, and ScreenCraft (a d/b/a of Red Ampersand, Inc) uses other data management tools, including but not limited to, Google Services and Amazon Web Services, to securely manage your data.
 ScreenCraft is not accountable for any data hacks (internal or external) or user errors that may release scripts or writer data unintentionally.